Hana Lowry

-Hana Ann Lowry (/ˈlaʊɹi/; born 23 April 2003) is an Australian soccer player who plays for Sydney FC in the A-League Women.
+Hana Ann Lowry (/ˈlaʊɹi/; born 23 April 2003) is an Australian soccer player who plays for Toppserien club Vålerenga IF and the Australia national team.
+She previously played for A-League Women clubs Perth Glory and Sydney FC.

 Early life

-Lowry grew up in Western Australia and was spotted as a talented junior.
+Lowry was born in Murdoch, a suburb of Perth, Western Australia.
+Growing up, she was spotted as a talented junior.
 She was one of 5 Western Australian players in the Australian squad for the 2019 AFC U-16 Women's Championship.
 She scored twice against Thailand, and another in the 3rd place playoff against China for a total of 3 for the tournament.

 Club career

+Perth Glory

 Lowry was selected in the Perth Glory squad for the 2019–20 W-League.
 She played several games off the bench, and was selected to start against Newcastle Jets.
 In this starting appearance Lowry scored her first W-League goal in a 4–2 victory.

 At the conclusion of the 2023–24 season, Lowry was named "Most Glorious Player" by Perth Glory at their annual end-of-season awards ceremony.

 On 8 August 2024, the club announced Lowry's departure.

-Sydney FC announced her signing later that day.
+Sydney FC

+Lowry signed for Sydney FC ahead of the 2024–25 season.

+At the end of the 2025–26 season, pundit Teo Pellizzeri announced on the program DubZone that she and teammate Tori Tumeth would be departing the club to pursue opportunities overseas.
+She departed the club in April 2026 to sign for Toppserien club Vålerenga IF for an undisclosed fee.

+Vålerenga IF

+Lowry moved to Norway and signed for Toppserien club Vålerenga IF during the 2026 season.
+On her debut in May 2026, she scored her first goal for the club in a 7–1 victory over Bodø/Glimt at Intility Arena.

 International career

 In November 2024, Lowry received her first senior call up to the Australian national team.
-Unfortunately, two days before the friendly against Brazil, her club confirmed that she had suffered a anterior cruciate ligament injury and would be out for the season.
+Two days before the friendly against Brazil, her club confirmed that she had suffered a anterior cruciate ligament (ACL) injury and would be out for the season.